jcpny1/jcpny1.github.io/_posts/2017-11-17-react_redux_portfolio_project.markdown

 This technique can’t be used in all situations, but in this case, it worked great.
 A more advanced database manager would allow for bulk inserts.
 That would surely improve performance even more.
+### *Long Running Requests*
+Loading pricing data for all 9,000 instruments takes about x minutes (throttled to no more than 50 instruments per second).
+After two minutes, the HTTP request was reissued.
+This caused another load to start up.
+I suspect the retry must be part of Rails HTTP protocol.
+The retry requests weren't showing up in the browser's WebConsole network tab.
+After another two minutes, another request was sent.
+Now, three load requests were active!
+At this point, I moved long running requests to SideKiq, to be run in the background, while sending the client a response immediately.
 ### *Using a UI framework*
 I used semantic-ui-react for this application.
 It comes with a lot of functionality and styling.